brodjustice/semi_static/README.md

         assets/my-image-14d1be2ff7ec4cd54bce852edaa6d9b03fff5a773f9f4b1550393f9228e9e41e.jpg

 The HTML will have no way of knowing what the fingerprint is.
-To fix this SemiStatic provides a task that will provide a path to your assets without the fingerprint:
+To fix this SemiStatic provides a task that will provide a path to your image assets without the fingerprint:

-        # rails semi_static:non_digested_assets
+        # rails semi_static:non_digested[images]

 = Examples